HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 When transmitting identity attributes to third parties with whom that sharing of personally identifiable information (PII) is permitted, such as:

-- from an OpenID user profile or in another user information request to an Identity Provider,
+- within an OpenID Connect user profile, another user information request to an Identity Provider, or the resultant assertion/claim,
 - within a UDAP Authorization Extension Object, or
 - as part of a match or search request,